Tom Thumb (locomotive): Demonstration

 Testing was performed on the first section, built in 1829, of the company's future main track line to Wheeling, Virginia (now West Virginia).
 The first section linked Baltimore and Ellicott Mills (now Ellicott City, Maryland), along the upper branch of the Patapsco River Valley.
 Cars were pulled by horses.
 Two tracks had been constructed, which led the owners of Stockton and Company, a local stagecoach line providing passenger and freight service, to challenge the new locomotive to a race over the 8 miles between the Relay House and Baltimore.
-If it happened—it has not been documented, and it has been called a myth—the race took place on August 28, 1830, although sources also give the dates of August 25 and September 28).
+It is probable that the race took place on August 28, 1830, although other sources report dates of August 25 and September 28.

 The challenge accepted, Tom Thumb was easily able to pull away from the horse until the belt slipped off the blower pulley.
 Without the blower, the boiler did not draw adequately and the locomotive lost power, allowing the horse to pass and win the race.
 Nonetheless, it was recognized that the locomotive offered superior performance.
 The B&O stopped using horses in 1831.